 “We were rebuilding the site, and we just realized there’s all this opportunity in front of us,” Preston told Built In.
 “We’re just waiting for the tech to catch up.”

 The wait to supercharge the Gearflow site just got a little shorter.
 On Thursday, the Chicago startup won $162,000 from Northwestern University’s annual VentureCat pitch contest, which is sponsored by The Levy Institute and alumni Lanny and Sharon Martin.
 Gearflow, an online marketplace for construction equipment, won three categories at this year’s contest, including audience favorite and grand prize.
-The six-person company will use the funds to hire another engineer to rebuild the site for the third time.

 “We’ve come a long way from just Luke and I eating ramen noodles for a full year,” said Preston, who is on track to finish his MBA at NU’s Kellogg School of Management come December.